Showing 963 items

 Furniture - Chair, 1880s

-... st nicholas mission to seamen church williamstown... by the Mission to Seamen organisation. * for more detailed history... by the Mission to Seamen organisation. * for more detailed history ...This chair is one of a set of four chairs from the St. Nicholas Seamen’s Church, 139 Nelson Place, Williamstown, Victoria, during religious services there.
+... st nicholas mission to seamen church williamstown... by the Mission to Seamen organisation. * for more detailed history... was operated by the Mission to Seamen organisation. * for more ...This chair is one of a set of four chairs from the St. Nicholas Seamen’s Church, 139 Nelson Place, Williamstown, Victoria, during religious services there.
 The Church was operated by the Mission to Seamen organisation. * for more detailed history please see our Registration Number 658, Set of chairs This set of chairs is significant historically for its origin in the St Nicholas Mission to Seamen's Church in Williamstown, established in 1857 to cater for the physical, social, and spiritual needs of seafarers.
 It originated in Bristol, England when a Seamen's Mission was formed in 1837.
 The set of chairs is historically significant for its connection to the Ladies Lightkeepers’ Auxiliary, an organisation of women, formed to support seafarers.
 The connection of this set of chairs to the Mission to Seamen and to the Ladies Lightkeepers’ Auxiliary highlights the strong community awareness of the life of people at sea, their dangers and hardships, and their need for physical, financial, spiritual and moral support.
 Chair: Australian Colonial rail back dining chair.
 Chair is one of a set of four (4) cedar wood chairs.
 Each chair has a rounded rail back, flat cross rail, flat solid wood seat, curved back legs and colonial turned front legs.
 Mid-brown colour, veneer finish.
 The set of chairs is part of the St Nicholas Seamen's Church Williamstown Collection. flagstaff hill, warrnambool, shipwrecked coast, flagstaff hill maritime museum, maritime museum, shipwreck coast, flagstaff hill maritime village, great ocean road, religion, religious service, sailors rest, sailors’ church, bethel sailors’ church, bethel floating church, ladies harbour light guild, lightkeepers’ auxiliary, missions to seamen victoria, mission to seafarers, flying angel’s club, ann street williamstown, st nicholas seaman’s church williamstown, st nicholas mission to seamen church williamstown, mission to seamen williamstown, st nicholas seamen’s church flagstaff hill, 139 nelson place williamstown, church furniture, religious furniture, religious worship, anglican church, chair, dining chair, kitchen chair, domestic furniture, colonial chair, australian colonial period, cedar chair -

 Flagstaff Hill Maritime Museum and Village